IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ## **Local Smart Contract Development**
 `20-30 mins`

-Follow the typical workflow from generating a new smart contract project, deploying code to the _local_fabric_ runtime, and testing your transactions via an application gateway.
+Follow the typical workflow from generating a new smart contract project, deploying code to the _Local Fabric_ runtime, and testing your transactions via an application gateway.

 ## Learning Objectives